 The photographic effect of parts of a scene appearing out of focus in a captured photograph.
 It is commonly used to "blur" the background in a portrait.

 Bokeh is an optical effect that looks distinct from blur to a trained eye.

 In traditional photography, a significant bokeh effect requires a physically large-diameter lens, as compared to a phone camera lens.
 Phones with larger lenses and sensors can produce a very limited bokeh effect.

 Some phones can simulate bokeh using software.
-Some merely blur the background, while better software produces something closer to bokeh.
-Some phones use multiple physical camera sensors to provide additional information that can improve the bokeh effect considerably.
+Some detect and blur the background, while better software produces something closer to bokeh, including varying levels of bokeh at different distances from the lens.

 A large variety of different technologies are used by phones to measure depth (distance from the lens) in photos, which in turn can be used to create a good bokeh effect.
 The best depth sensing utilizes a dedicated active depth sensor, which may use a tiny infrared projector coupled with an infrared camera.
 Limited depth information can also be gathered using two standard cameras side-by-side, or by a single camera with advanced "dual-pixel" technology.